liferay-design/liferay.design/src/markdown/blueprints/guidelines/legal-notice.md

 Special form drawings (word and logo combo):

--   Liferay
 -   Liferay Digital Experience Platform
 -   Liferay Commerce
 -   Liferay Analytics Cloud

 If you are interested in other territories [please let us know](mailto:paul.hanaoka@liferay.com).

 We have various trademarks registrations and applications elsewhere around the world.

-This information is accurate as of December 2018.
+_This information is accurate as of June 2019._